 7. Check Social Media

-One final step to find out if someone blocked you on iMessage is to check their behavior on social media.
+One final step to determine if someone blocked you on iMessage is checking their social media behavior.

-Chances are, if someone has blocked you on iMessage, they’ll block you too on social media.
+If someone has blocked you on iMessage, they’ll also block you on social media.
 Be sure to check their social media accounts to see if they’ve cut you off.

 Each social media platform has unique ways of indicating that a user has blocked another.